linode/terraform-provider-linode/website/docs/r/instance.html.md

 * `label` - (Optional) The Linode's label is for display purposes only.
 If no label is provided for a Linode, a default will be assigned.

 * `group` - (Optional) The display group of the Linode instance.

+* `tags` - (Optional) A list of tags applied to this object.
+Tags are for organizational purposes only.

 * `private_ip` - (Optional) If true, the created Linode will have private networking enabled, allowing use of the 192.168.128.0/17 network within the Linode's region.
 It can be enabled on an existing Linode but it can't be disabled.